Swift Generics

 }

-Generic Function with Multiple Type Parameters
+Multiple Type Parameters

-func pair<A, B>(first: A, second: B) -> String {
+func pair<A, B>(_ first: A, _ second: B) -> String {

 }